Albert-Lau-Lab/tactics_protein_analysis/README.md

 ### Alternative Installation Using Docker
 * Install Docker.
 On Ubuntu, `apt-get` is an easy way to get Docker: `sudo apt-get install Docker`.
 * Clone the TACTICS GitHub repository: ` git clone https://github.com/Albert-Lau-Lab/tactics_protein_analysis.git`
-* Download a tar.gz file of VMD.
-The file will probably be named something like `vmd-1.9.3.bin.LINUXAMD64.text.tar.gz`.
+* Download a tar file of the text-only VMD.
+The file should be named `vmd-1.9.3.bin.LINUXAMD64.text.tar`.
 Copy the VMD file into the `tactics_protein_analysis` directory that you cloned from GitHub.
 * `cd` into `tactics_protein_analysis`.
 Run the following command: `sudo docker build --no-cache .`.
 It might take several minutes to run.
 * Run the following command: `sudo docker images`.
 You should see a Docker image listed whose `REPOSITORY` is `<none>` and `SIZE` is approximately 2.4GB.
 Copy the image's `IMAGE ID`.
 * Paste the `IMAGE ID` into this command: ` sudo docker run -v $(pwd):/tactics_docker_dir/tactics_protein_analysis -it <IMAGE_ID>`.
 For example: ` sudo docker run -v $(pwd):/tactics_docker_dir/tactics_protein_analysis -it ef423c81aa8f`